cacrespo/composer-local-dev/.github/README.md

 To install or remove PyPI packages, modify the `requirements.txt` file in the environment directory: `./composer/<local_environment_name>/requirements.txt`.

+---
-To apply the changes, restart your local Airflow environment.
+To apply these last changes, restart your local Airflow environment.